mehtaharsh16/daniel.feldroy.com/posts/2022-11-two-years-at-octopus.md

 So here's to another year of lots of silly mollusc references!

 _These opinions are my own, and don't necessarily reflect the policy or opinions of Octopus Energy Group or any of its subsidiaries._

+# Updates

+- 2022-11-25: On hiring, changed from that we only hire in places where we retail electricity to where we have a legal entity.
+Also, specified that it's unlikely rather than impossible.
+Thanks to James Eddison for the clarifications of policy

 ![Octopus Energy Logo](/images/octopus-share.jpg)